-I have not been able to establish exactly when the Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) first introduced bus services between Worcester and Ledbury, but by 1923, there were BMMO services running between Worcester and Cradley and between Ledbury and Bosbury.
-By 1925, the services had been linked up running between Worcester and Ledbury.
-It is not clear what service number, or numbers, any of these services carried.
+I have not been able to establish exactly when the Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) first introduced bus services between Worcester and Ledbury, but by 1923 there were BMMO services running between Worcester and Cradley and between Ledbury and Bosbury as Service 91A on Tuesdays for Ledbury Market Day.

 By 1929, the Worcester to Ledbury services had been extended to Hereford, St. Peter’s Square (Shire Hall), running via Lugwardine, Bartestree, and Tarrington along the road which is now the A438.
 The service number 417 was allocated to the route at this time, this extended Hereford’s new local numbering sequence that had been introduced on Saturday 11th February 1928, starting with Service 422, when BMMO renumbered all of their service numbers into groups depending on the area of operation.